How to choose the right EV tariff for you

 One of the greatest, often-overlooked benefits of most EV tariffs is that the cheap off-peak rate typically applies to all of your home's electricity usage, not just the power going into your car.
 This means your EV tariff isn't just an EV charger; it is a full-home savings plan.
 By shifting high-demand, flexible-use appliances, such as washing machines, tumble dryers, dishwashers, and even hot water heaters, to run exclusively within the off-peak window, you can multiply your savings without changing your total consumption.

-Fuse Energy offers a smarter alternative to traditional EV tariffs, designed for drivers who want real savings without the usual trade-offs.
-While many providers focus on ultra-low overnight rates, Fuse stands out with some of the lowest peak rates in the EV tariff market, helping you save with your usual household usage, not just when charging.
+Fuse Energy offers a smarter alternative to traditional EV tariffs.
+Rather than a dedicated EV tariff, we offer a dual-rate variable tariff with the same lower rates during off-peak periods, applied to your usual household usage, not just when charging.
 Our pricing is fully transparent (VAT included) with quarterly-updated rates below the Ofgem energy price cap.
-With seamless app-based charging control, real-time half-hourly usage insights, and fast 24/7 human customer support with fast response times of under 5 minutes, Fuse makes managing your EV and energy simple.
+With seamless app-based charging control, real-time half-hourly usage insights, and fast 24/7 human customer support with fast response times of under 5 minutes, Fuse makes managing your energy simple.
 Switch to Fuse Energy in as little as 3 minutes and find out about our mission.

 Frequently asked questions